oracle/linux-uek/Documentation/x86/mds.rst

    idle clearing would be a window dressing exercise and is therefore not activated.

-   The invocation is controlled by the static key mds_idle_clear which is switched depending on the chosen mitigation mode and the SMT state of the system.
+   The invocation is controlled by the static key cpu_buf_idle_clear which is switched depending on the chosen mitigation mode and the SMT state of the system.

    The buffer clear is only invoked before entering the C-State to prevent that stale data from the idling CPU from spilling to the Hyper-Thread